c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 Like C, C3 uses implicit arithmetic promotion of integer and floating point variables before arithmetic operations:

 1. For any floating point type with a bitwidth smaller than 32 bits, widen to `float`.
-E.g. `f16 -> float`
+For example, in C3 `float16` converts to `float` before arithmetic is performed.
-2. For an integer type smaller than the *minimum arithmetic width* promote the value to a same signed integer of the *minimum arithmetic width* (this usually corresponds to a c int/uint).
-E.g. `ushort -> uint`
+2. For an integer type smaller than the *minimum arithmetic width*, promote the value to a same-signed integer of the *minimum arithmetic width*.
+This usually corresponds to a C `int` or `unsigned int`.
+For example, in C3 `ushort` converts to `uint` before arithmetic is performed.

 ### Implicit narrowing